jpassaro/mothersback/doc/intention.md

 # Mothersback

-A JS library defining paths through planar graphs.
+A Javascript library for defining, finding, and illustrating paths through planar arrangements.

 ## What?